plane-watch/pw-website/content/behind_the_scenes/index.md

 * [Join our Discord][pwdiscord].
 Come say G'day!
 * [Become a Feeder][pwgettingstarted].
 Share your ADSB data!
 * [Contribute Financially][pwpatreon].
 Help us fund our server and hosting costs!
 * Submit code to our repositories.
-We would recommend discussing your proposed code changes in our Discord prior to submitting any pull requests.
+We recommend discussing your proposed code changes in our Discord prior to submitting any pull requests.

 <!-- links -->
 [docker_planewatch]: https://github.com/plane-watch/docker-plane-watch "Docker Plane Watch"